 Focus Area Mathematics

 The Compulsory Modules for Mathematics are YSC3206 Introduction to Real Analysis, YSC2232 Linear Algebra and YSC3240 Foundations of Applied Mathematics.
-Additionally, one of the Specialist Modules YSC4220 Ordinary and Partial Differential Equations and YSC3237 Introduction to Modern Algebra is required.
+Additionally, one of the Specialist Modules YSC4220 Ordinary and Partial Differential Equations or YSC3237 Introduction to Modern Algebra is required.

 Focus Area Computer Science

 The Compulsory Modules for Computer Science are YSC2229 Introductory Data Structures and Algorithms, YSC3232 Software Engineering, and YSC3208 Programming Language Design and Implementation.
-Additionally, one of the Specialist Modules YSC3236 Functional Programming and Proving and YSC2244 Programming for Data Science is required.
+Additionally, one of the Specialist Modules YSC3236 Functional Programming and Proving or YSC2244 Programming for Data Science is required.